pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     $ pip install eventsourcing[sqlalchemy]

-The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``.
+The library has an active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``.

 .. code:: python

-    from eventsourcing.infrastructure.sqlalchemy.activerecords import SQLAlchemyActiveRecordStrategy
+    from eventsourcing.infrastructure.sqlalchemy.strategy import SQLAlchemyActiveRecordStrategy

-The library provides active record classes for SQLAlchemy, such as ``IntegerSequencedItemRecord`` and ``StoredEventRecord``.
-The ``IntegerSequencedItemRecord`` class matches the default ``SequencedItem`` namedtuple.
+The library provides active record classes for SQLAlchemy, such as ``IntegerSequencedRecord`` and ``StoredEventRecord``.
+The ``IntegerSequencedRecord`` class matches the default ``SequencedItem`` namedtuple.
 The ``StoredEventRecord`` class matches the alternative ``StoredEvent`` namedtuple.
-There is also a ``TimestampSequencedItemRecord`` and a ``SnapshotRecord``.
+There is also a ``TimestampSequencedRecord`` and a ``SnapshotRecord``.

 The code below uses the namedtuple ``StoredEvent`` and the active record ``StoredEventRecord``.

 .. code:: python

-    from eventsourcing.infrastructure.sqlalchemy.activerecords import StoredEventRecord
+    from eventsourcing.infrastructure.sqlalchemy.models import StoredEventRecord

 Database settings can be configured using ``SQLAlchemySettings``, which is constructed with a ``uri`` connection